Skip to main content

 Contributors kevin-hoke banum-netapp

-This section covers the how to migrate a virtual machine between from VMware to an OpenShift Cluster using Red Hat OpenShift Virtualization migration toolkit.
+This section shows how to migrate a virtual machine from VMware to an OpenShift Cluster using Red Hat OpenShift Virtualization migration toolkit.
+The following types of migrations are covered:

 Migration of VM from VMware to OpenShift Virtualization using Migration Toolkit for Virtualization